Entanglement distribution over 155 km metropolitan fiber using a CMOS-compatible silicon chip: SUMMARY

-{ Transmitting an entangled state over an extended distance is crucial for the development of quantum networks.
-Previous demonstrations of transmitting entangled photons over long distance using satellites or fibers have use entangled photon pairs generated from bulk crystal arrangements.
-An alternative approach would be to generate photon pairs using silicon-on-insulator (SOI) chips.
-Despite numerous proof-of-concept studies, no long range distribution has been achieved using this platform because of the challenge of getting sufficient off-chip brightness.
-We report a SOI platform that provides an off-chip entangled photon pair brightness of between 8,000 to 460,000 pairs per second.
-This exceeds previous reports by three orders of magnitude in brightness.
-The entanglement fidelity is 99.85(6)\% and 97.90(3)\% respectively.
-Measuring one photon locally, and transmitting the other over 93 km of deployed fiber (link loss of 40 dB), achieves a count rate of 132 pairs per second with an entanglement fidelity of 93.3(3)\%, after solving the additional challenges of chromatic dispersion.
-The source can be pumped harder to enable transmission of entangled photons over 155 km of deployed fiber (link loss of 66 dB) at a rate of 0.7 pairs per second, with an entanglement fidelity of 87.6(5)\%.
-These results demonstrate that SOI nanophotonic chips can perform competitively with bulk crystal sources and represent an important step toward building quantum networks using integrated nanophotonic platforms. }
+Transmitting entangled states over long distances is crucial for developing quantum networks.
+Previous demonstrations using satellites or fibers relied on photon pairs generated from bulk crystal arrangements.
+Polarization entanglement distribution based on CMOS-compatible silicon chips has long been restricted to lab-scale demonstrations spanning only a few meters, due to the difficulty of achieving sufficient off-chip brightness.
+We report a silicon chip platform that provides an off-chip entangled photon pair brightness ranging from 8,000 to 460,000 pairs per second, exceeding previous reports by three orders of magnitude.
+The entanglement fidelity reaches 99.85(6)\% and 97.90(3)\%, respectively.
+After addressing key challenges in long-distance entanglement distribution over deployed fiber, including phase drift and chromatic dispersion, entangled photons were successfully distributed over 155~km (66~dB loss).
+These results demonstrate that CMOS-compatible silicon chips can perform competitively with bulk crystal sources and represent an important step toward scalable, chip-based quantum networks.